Put Together

 PutTogether

-Where it falls short on this article's specific axis: the app cannot help users who don't have culturally interesting pieces in their closet to begin with.
-The playbook needs raw material.
-A purely uniform closet (twelve identical black t-shirts) produces uniform recommendations regardless of the stylist's intent.
+Where it falls short on this axis: the playbook needs interesting raw material.
+A purely uniform closet (twelve identical black t-shirts) produces uniform recommendations regardless of stylist intent.
+And the playbook claim is the publisher's own — Alta is the only app on this list whose stylist input has been documented in Tier-1 trade press.

 Visit PutTogether →